AdobeDocs/campaign-standard.en/help/administration/using/troubleshooting-sms.md

 You will need the debug output of the connector in order to see exactly what bytes you send to the provider.
 Encoding problems appear in `SUBMIT_SM PDU`s, so be sure to capture them.
 Send very distinct messages that are easy to find in the log.

 Send different kinds of special characters when testing.
-For example, GSM7 encoding has extended characters that are very distinct in their hexadecimal form, they are easy to spot bsince they don't appear in any other encoding.
+For example, GSM7 encoding has extended characters that are very distinct in their hexadecimal form, they are easy to spot since they don't appear in any other encoding.

 ## Elements to include when communicating about a SMS issue {#element-include}